 During my freshman year at Duke, I was fortunate to be accepted to the Middle East and Islam in Global Contexts FOCUS Cluster.
 This academic program, alongside Arabic coursework, sparked my interest in the Middle East.
 I was able to leverage this experience by participating in DukeEngage Jordan the following summer.

 During my junior year I continued to remain engaged by working as a teaching assistant for two data science courses and participating in a variety of clubs -- many of which are wellness and service oriented.
-I worked as a Back-End Software Developer Intern at IBM during my junior summer.
-I'm currently searching for a job in software engineering or data science.
+I worked as a back-End software developer intern at IBM during my junior summer, and I will be working as a software engineer at Visa in Highlands Ranch, CO after graduation.